RajiRai/FastAI/README.md

 # Fast.ai
-This repo will have all the lessons taught in the FastAI Beginner course.
+This repo will have all the lessons taught in the fast.ai beginner course.